 3) Avoid confusion: if you mistakenly send a different link than the one you’ve set on Ubindi, your students won’t be able to get into class!

-4) Keeping it simple: when your clients sign up for class on Ubindi, they get a confirmation email, and a reminder 15 minutes before class.
-Why send them with an extra email and make extra work for yourself?
+4) Keep it simple: when your clients sign up for class on Ubindi, they get a confirmation email, and a reminder 15 minutes before class.
+Why send them an extra email, and make more work for yourself?